Rahul1905-sk/Rahul1905-sk/README.md

 <hr />
 <h3 align="center">
- Show some ❤️ by staring some of the repositories!
+ Show some ❤️ by staring at some of the repositories!
 </h3>
 <br>
 <h3 align="center">